fortify/FortifySyncFoDToSSC/README.md

 the `syncScans` or `linkReleases` you can either remove/comment out the corresponding `schedule` property, or specify '-' as the property value.

-The configuration file will need to be available in the following location:
-`$fortify.home/FortifySyncFoDSSC/config.yml`

-`$fortify.home` can be an existing Fortify home directory, or a new directory.
-The utility will use the following methods to locate the fortify.home directory, in this order:
-1. Specified on the Java command line with -Dfortify.home=[directory]
-2. Specified as an environment variable FORTIFY_HOME=[directory]
-3. ~/.fortify
+### Running the utility

+The utility is provided as a single runnable JAR file; you will need to have a Java Runtime Environment (JRE) version 1.8 or later installed in order to run the utility.

-Once the configuration file has been installed in the correct location, you can start the utility using the following command:
+Once all prerequisites have been met, the utility can be started using the following
+command:

 ```
 java [-Dfortify.home=/path/to/fortify/home] -jar [jar-file]